 When choosing decorations look for school colors.
 It’s a great way to acknowledge the school at the event.
 This personal touch is well suited to the event.

 Selecting an activity for an event can offer time for people to relax.
-Set up a backyard movie with a white sheet screen and projector.
+Take your backyard graduation to the next level by setting up a backyard movie with a white sheet screen and projector.
 Lawn chairs, blankets, or cushions are perfect for seating.
 Bring people together in a relaxed way to celebrate the hard work to graduate.

 Rent a Room at a Restaurant